Paul Eltzbacher: Personal life

+Legacy

 Eltzbacher’s archive, containing manuscripts and correspondence with anarchist and socialist intellectuals—including Luigi Bertoni, Jean Grave, Gustav Landauer, John Henry Mackay, Max Nettlau, Élisée Reclus, Rudolf Rocker, Vladimir Tchertkoff, and Benjamin Tucker—was partly acquired in the 1920s by Japanese scholars Kushida Tamizō and Morito Tatsuo.
 These materials are preserved today at the Hōsei University Ōhara Institute for Social Research (大原社会問題研究所) in Tokyo, Japan.
 Additional documents are held by the International Institute of Social History (IISH) in Amsterdam.